Getting Started in a Major or Minor

 Recommended first course:

-ENG 201-F1: Introduction to Poetry and Poetry Writing
+ENG 201-F1 or F2: Introduction to Poetry and Poetry Writing

 Other courses to consider: The following courses are open to first-year students, but are more commonly taken in the sophomore year: